 - 4 telera or bolillo buns ($0.70)

 - In a mixing bowl, combine the batter ingredients and whisk until smooth.
-In a separate bowl, combine the coating ingredients.
+In a separate bowl, combine the dry ingredients.

-- Cut the ends off of the oyster mushrooms and transfer them to the bowl of wet batter.
-Stir gently to coat them, and set aside while you prep the rest of the fillings.
+- Cut the ends off of the oyster mushrooms and transfer them to the bowl of batter.
+Stir gently to coat and set aside while you prep the other fillings.

 Sauce & toppings

-- Preheat a skillet over medium heat, then add in the vegan chorizo.
-Cook for 2-3 minutes, then add in the vegan cheese shreds.
-Continue cooking until the cheese has melted.
-Transfer mixture to a separate bowl.
+- Transfer the mixture to a separate bowl.
 In the same pan, fry the vegan ham slices until hot on each side.

 - Add vegan mayo and adobo to a small mixing bowl and stir until combined.
 Heat the refried beans.
 Slice the rest of the vegetables and bread rolls.